kamora/PHPCodeGuide/PHPStyleGuide.md

 	* e.g. `func();`
 3. [**Function arguments**](#3-function-arguments)
 	* MUST NOT have a space before the comma
 	* MUST have a space after the comma
+	* SHOULD be type-hinted if possible
 	* MAY use line breaks for long arguments
-	* MUST use type hinting
 	* e.g. `func($arg1, $arg2 = 'asc', $arg3 = 100);`
 4. [**Function declaration**](#4-function-declaration) MUST be documented using [phpDocumentor](http://phpdoc.org/docs/latest/index.html) tag style and SHOULD include
 	* Short description